NuGet/docs.microsoft.com-nuget/docs/archive/project-json.md

 ---
-# required metadata

 title: project.json File Reference for NuGet | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 7/26/2017
+ms.date: 07/26/2017
 ms.topic: reference
 ms.prod: nuget
-#ms.service:
 ms.technology: null
-ms.assetid: d64fa6d8-a3f7-4c72-95d3-1a964375ccb8

-# optional metadata

 description: In some project types, project.json maintains the list of NuGet packages used in the project.
-keywords: NuGet project.json, NuGet package references, NuGet dependencies, project.lock.json
+keywords: NuGet project.json, NuGet package references, NuGet dependencies, project.lock.json ms.reviewer:
-#ROBOTS:
-#audience:
-#ms.devlang:
-ms.reviewer:
 - karann-msft
 - unniravindranathan
-#ms.suite:
-#ms.tgt_pltfrm:
-#ms.custom:

 ---

 # project.json reference

 *NuGet 3.x+*

 The `project.json` file maintains a list of packages used in a project, known as a package reference format.
-It supersedes `packages.config` but is in turn superseded by [PackageReference](../Consume-Packages/Package-References-in-Project-Files.md) with NuGet 4.0+.
+It supersedes `packages.config` but is in turn superseded by [PackageReference](../consume-packages/package-references-in-project-files.md) with NuGet 4.0+.

 The [`project.lock.json`](#projectlockjson) file (described below) is also used in projects employing `project.json`.